-Oral Betapace (sotalol hydrochloride) is indicated for the treatment of documented ventricular arrhythmias, such as sustained ventricular tachycardia, that in the judgment of the physician are life-threatening.
-Because of the proarrhythmic effects of Betapace (see WARNINGS), including a 1.5 to 2% rate of Torsade de Pointes or new VT/VF in patients with either NSVT or supraventricular arrhythmias, its use in patients with less severe arrhythmias, even if the patients are symptomatic, is generally not recommended.
-Treatment of patients with asymptomatic ventricular premature contractions should be avoided.
+Betapace/Betapace AF may not enhance survival in patients with ventricular arrhythmias.
+Because of the proarrhythmic effects of Betapace/Betapace AF, including a 1.5 to 2% rate of Torsade de Pointes (TdP) or new ventricular tachycardia/fibrillation (VT/VF) in patients with either non-sustained ventricular tachycardia (NSVT) or supraventricular arrhythmias (SVT), its use in patients with less severe arrhythmias, even if the patients are symptomatic, is generally not recommended.
+Avoid treatment of patients with asymptomatic ventricular premature contractions [see WARNINGS AND PRECAUTIONS]

 DOSAGE AND ADMINISTRATION

 For initiation of treatment, 30 mg/m² three times a day (90 mg/m² total daily dose) is approximately equivalent to the initial 160 mg total daily dose for adults.
 Subsequent titration to a maximum of 60 mg/m² (approximately equivalent to the 360 mg total daily dose for adults) can then occur.
 Titration should be guided by clinical response, heart rate and QTc, with increased dosing being preferably carried out in-hospital.
-At least 36 hours should be allowed between dose increments to attain steadystate plasma concentrations of sotalol in patients with age-adjusted normal renal function.
+At least 36 hours should be allowed between dose increments to attain steady-state plasma concentrations of sotalol in patients with age-adjusted normal renal function.

 For children aged about 2 years or younger, the above pediatric dosage should be reduced by a factor that depends heavily upon age, as shown in the following graph, age plotted on a logarithmic scale in months.

 For a child aged 20 months, the dosing suggested for children with normal renal function aged 2 years or greater should be multiplied by about 0.97; the initial starting dose would be (30 X 0.97)=29.1 mg/m², administered three times daily.
 For a child aged 1 month, the starting dose should be multiplied by 0.68; the initial starting dose would be (30 X 0.68)=20 mg/m², administered three times daily.
 For a child aged about 1 week, the initial starting dose should be multiplied by 0.3; the starting dose would be (30 X 0.3)=9 mg/m².
 Use similar calculations for dose titration.

-Dosage In Renal Impairment
+Dosage For Patients With Renal Impairment

-|Creatinine Clearance mL/min||Dosinga Interval (hours)|
+|Creatinine Clearance mL/min||Dosing Interval (hours)|

 |< 10||Dose should be individualized|

-Preparation of Extemporaneous Oral Solution
+Preparation Of Extemporaneous Oral Solution

 - Measure 120 mL of Simple Syrup.

 - Transfer the syrup to a 6-ounce amber plastic (polyethylene terephthalate [PET]) prescription bottle.
-NOTE: An oversized bottle is used to allow for a headspace, so that there will be more effective mixing during shaking of the bottle.
+An oversized bottle is used to allow for a headspace, so that there will be more effective mixing during shaking of the bottle.